Commenter Mike recently laid out a nice explanation of the line numbering system in Aachen, Germany, and then asked, fatefully:

 All this is visible, for example, in a slice of the bus network in San Francisco:

 Look at the numbers of the east-west lines, from top to bottom, focusing on the right part of the image between Fillmore and Van Ness avenues, where the pattern is clearest.
 The sequence is: 1, 2, 3, 38, 38L, 31, 5, 21, 6, 71.
 Here, obviously, is a kind of Parthenon of line numbering, a ruined but still recognizable system of order: At one time, starting with Line 1 and proceeding south, there was a series of lines numbered 1, 2, 3, 4, 5, 6, 7, in more-or-less geographical order.
 The numbers 31, 38 and 71 were added later, by those anarchists I mentioned.
-(Lines 4 and 7 perished only in 2009.)
+(UPDATE 2015: With Neoclassical visionaries back in charge, line 71 has been renumbered back to 7, restoring a bit of the previous order.)

 The number 21 is a trace of a different system of order.
 Originally, the one-digit numbers referred to lines that flow into downtown, mostly along Market St., while the 20-series referred to lines that cross Market, generally running perpendicular to the first group.
 The north-south lines 22 and 24 in this image still tell that story, and as I understand it, the 21 used to flow across Market, though it was revised long ago to flow into Market and thus ruin the beautiful pattern.